waitinfuture/emapreduce/intl.en-US/Cluster Management/Common EMR file paths.md

 # Common EMR file paths

-This topic describes the paths of frequently used files in EMR.
+This topic describes the paths of frequently used files in E-MapReduce \(EMR\).
 You can log on to the master node of your cluster to view the file paths.

 ## Big data software